 Pollinators: Keeping Company with Flowers

-Pollinators: Keeping Company with Flowers is coming to the San Jose Public Library
+Pollinators: Keeping Company with Flowers is at the San Jose Public Library

-Pollinators: Keeping Company with Flowers, an exhibit that portrays the relationship between insects and the flowers they pollinate, will be on the 5th floor of Dr. Martin Luther King, Jr. Library from July 18 through September 16, 2017.
+Pollinators: Keeping Company with Flowers, an exhibit that portrays the relationship between insects and the flowers they pollinate, is on the 5th floor of Dr. Martin Luther King, Jr. Library through September 16, 2017.

 The traveling exhibition explores the diversity of native California pollinators and their flowers through a series of vivid photographs.